tabu-hr/tabu-db-api/doc/suggestions.md

 ## 1. Code Quality and Structure

-- **[DONE] Fix Schema Variable Typo**: There appears to be a typo in the schema variable name (`shemaName` instead of `schemaName`) across model files.
+- **[DONE] Fix Schema Variable Typo (2025-02-27)**: There appears to be a typo in the schema variable name (`shemaName` instead of `schemaName`) across model files.
 This should be corrected for consistency.

-- **Centralize Configuration**: Create a dedicated config module to handle environment variables instead of reading them directly in different files.
+- **[DONE] Centralize Configuration (2025-02-27)**: Create a dedicated config module to handle environment variables instead of reading them directly in different files.
 This would prevent duplication and ensure consistency.

 - **Error Handling**: Implement a consistent error handling strategy with custom error classes rather than just logging and re-throwing errors.